For the MS

 For the master of science in materials science and engineering, the student is required to complete a minimum of 30 graduate credit hours.

 Requirements include MTE 511 and MTE 512 and at least 4 of the following courses: MTE 526, MTE 532, MTE 540, MTE 550, MTE 561.
 For the remaining 18 credits, the student may choose between a thesis or coursework option.
+Click here to fill out the MS Plan of Study form.

 The student must complete a thesis with a minimum of 6 graduate credits.
 Additional thesis credits may substitute for course electives.
 The remaining graduate credits must consist of additional MTE or other 4000-, 500- or 600-level engineering, science, management or mathematics electives.
 All courses must be approved by the student’s advisor and the Materials Graduate Committee.